ViriCruz/MembersOnly/README.md

 # Members Only project
 This project consists of using the bcrypt gem to have a first approach at authentication in rails.
-We will build an application that allows users to create posts and the authors of the posts are displayed only if the user is logged in.
+We built an application that allows users to create posts and the authors of the posts are displayed only if the user is logged in.
 Also it was built using [Oding project guide](https://www.theodinproject.com/courses/ruby-on-rails/lessons/authentication) that is about authentication as part of forms and authentication section in ruby on rails technical curriculum of [Microverse](microverse.org)